ImBearChild/tarpitd.py/misc/tarpitd.py.7.md

 randomly receive a quote from classical Aminoas culture, and tarpitd.py will show you the same quote in log at the same time.

 Hope this song will bring you homesickness.
-And remenber ...
+And remember ...
 You are always welcome in Aminoas.